Muninder Adavelli

 A 2017 survey on piracy found that 4shared.com was the top choice among consumers who illegally download e-books.
 50% of respondents admitted using the site, while others use Uploaded.net, Bookos.org, and Book4you.org.

-As we have already seen, piracy is a worldwide phenomenon.
-But it is prevalent in some countries more than others.
-It is prominent even in some of the world's wealthiest nations.
-Let's take a look at the numbers below.
+Piracy is a worldwide phenomenon.
+However, it remains more prevalent in some countries than others and is prominent even in some of the world’s wealthiest nations.
+However, while piracy is a crime among first-world countries, those in the developing world see piracy as a daily occurrence.

 (Statista)

-The US has taken the lead in online piracy, with 12.5 billion visits to piracy sites.
+The US still leads online piracy, with 12.5 billion visits to piracy sites.
 This number may be mainly due to the mass production and consumption of media and literature in North America.
-With such a broader audience, there's more to lure into the piracy game.
+With such a broader audience, there’s more to lure into the piracy game.

 (MUSO)